clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 Before deploying the ClusterLink, a few prerequisite steps should be completed:

-1. The fabric administrator should create the site certificates (public and private) and transfer them, along with the public CA certificate, to the site administrator.
+1. The fabric administrator should create the site certificate (public and private keys) and transfer them, along with the public CA certificate, to the site administrator.
-2. The site administrator should deploy the certificates as k8s secrets to the cluster.
-This step can be automated to reduce operator toll and chance of introducing errors.
+2. The site administrator should deploy the certificates as Kubernetes secrets to the cluster.
+These secrets will have pre-defined names that are used by the ClusterLink components and will be deployed in the namespace where the ClusterLink component will be deployed (e.g., `clusterlink-system`).
+This namespace should be created in advance by the site administrator.
+This step can be automated to reduce operator workload and the chance of introducing errors.
 3. The site administrator should deploy the ClusterLink operator to the cluster and register ClusterLink Custom Resource Definition (CRD) class to the cluster.
 This step is not dependent on the previous two and can be done at the administrator's convenience.

 After completing all the prerequisites, the site administrator can edit and apply a ClusterLink CRD instance to the operator.
-The operator will then create the ClusterLink components, including:
+The operator will then create the ClusterLink components in a pre-existing namespace as defined in the ClusterLink CRD, including:

-* A ClusterLink dedicated namespace, which by default will be cl-operator-ns.
 * Deployment of ClusterLink controlplane components, including controlplane-pod, controlplane-service, and RBAC roles.
 * Deployment of ClusterLink dataplane components, including dataplane pods (single or multiple) and the dataplane-service.
 * Deployment of ClusterLink ingress, providing an external access point using load-balancer/node-port/gateway-API service.